Cascading/cascading.compatibility/README.md

 ## Running Compatibility Tests

-To execute all tests across all platforms
+To execute all tests across all platforms, install Gradle 1.0 and execute:

 ```bash
   > gradle test